gvsanthu10/gvsanthu10.github.io/fracture.md

-# Project blig
+# Project blog
 ## _Fracture detection with deep learning_

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-After years of learning to program and acquiring new technical skills, I finally made it into this.
+After years of learning to program and acquiring new technical skills, I finally pursued this.
 My first blog showing my portfolio.
 I started the machine learning journey unconventionally.
 I had to learn to program, refresh my mathematics and statistics.
-I enrolled and completed many online courses.
-Combining all these, this final website is shaping to reflect my skills and ongoing projects.
+I enrolled on to and completed many online courses.
+Combining all these, which has enabled me produce this final website and to reflect my skills and ongoing projects.
 ## Basics first
 Some say machine learning is glorified statistics and I do agree.
 Machine learning concepts were in practice for a long time and used in academics.
 Deep learning is a part of machine learning where we use the artificial neuronal network to come to the desired outcome.
 I know you find these explanations in thousands of online resources and website, but as with everyone, I will explain this in short.